adesokanayo/readcommend/README.md

 ## Accessing front-end app

-Point your browser to: http://localhost:8080
+Point your browser to http://localhost:8080

 Be patient, the first time it might take up to 1 or 2 minutes for parcel to build and serve the front-end app.